Dick Burnett (musician): Burnett and Rutherford

-They traveled by bus, Model A, and on foot to any place they could and sing.
+They traveled by bus, Model A, and on foot to any place they could perform.
 From about 1914 until 1950, the pair became so popular that they found themselves in the company of most all the popular mountain musicians of the time.
-They were "at home" in the presence of the Carter Family, Charlie Oaks, Arthur Smith and many others.
-They appeared at the Renfro Valley Barn Dance, on radio stations in Cincinnati, and finally, they would be some of the first old-time musicians to enter the recording studios.
+They were "at home" in the presence of the Carter Family, Charlie Oaks, Arthur Smith, and many others.
+They appeared at the Renfro Valley Barn Dance, on radio stations in Cincinnati, and finally, they were some of the first old-time musicians to enter the recording studios.
 One particularly profitable area for them was the coal fields of Virginia.
-It was in Bonny Blue Coal Camp, Virginia, in 1926, that they encountered a general store owner specialising in phonograph records, who recommended them to Columbia records.
+In Bonny Blue Coal Camp, Virginia, in 1926, they encountered a general-store owner specializing in phonograph records, who recommended them to Columbia Records.

-In 1926 the country music sector of the recording industry was on the point of expansion.
-Columbia Records had started its dedicated 3500-D series 1924 for the Old Familiar Tunes country market, without many authentic southern performers.
-But Columbia had some success with groups such as the north Georgia Skillet Lickers, the Virginia Blue Ridge Highballers and the band of North Carolina Charlie Poole.
-Columbia's A&R manager Frank Walker was prepared to record more southern musicians, and invited Burnett and Rutherford to a November "field recording" session in November at a temporary studio in Atlanta.

-At this first session Burnett and Rutherford recorded six sides, which were issued in 1927 as three 78 rpm records and sold very well.
-Country Music historian Charles Wolfe considers that the success of these records encouraged Frank Walker to shift Columbia's emphasis from studio singers such as Vernon Dalhart to authentic southern artists.
-The best seller of the three with Lost John A-side sold 37,600 copies in three years, an astonishing figure for that market at the time.
-Profitable as the records were for Columbia, Dick and Leonard received only sixty dollars per side and their expenses.
+In 1926, the country-music sector of the recording industry was on the point of expansion.
+Columbia Records had started its dedicated 3500-D series 1924 for the Old Familiar Tunes country market, without many authentic Southern performers, but Columbia had some success with groups such as the north Georgia Skillet Lickers, the Virginia Blue Ridge Highballers, and the band of North Carolina's Charlie Poole.
+Columbia's A&R manager, Frank Walker, was prepared to record more southern musicians, and invited Burnett and Rutherford to a "field recording" session in November at a temporary studio in Atlanta.
+At this first session, Burnett and Rutherford recorded six sides, which were issued in 1927 as three 78 rpm records, which sold very well.
+Country-music historian Charles Wolfe considers that the success of these records encouraged Frank Walker to shift Columbia's emphasis from studio singers such as Vernon Dalhart to authentic southern artists.
+The bestseller of the three with "Lost John" on the A-side sold 37,600 copies in three years, an astonishing figure for that market at the time.
+Profitable as the records were for Columbia, Dick and Leonard received only $60 per side plus their expenses.
 Dick Burnett did find a way to profit from their records.
 He bought many copies wholesale from Columbia and sold them at his performances, just as he had previously sold his ballets and songbooks.

 Burnett and Rutherford were invited to the Columbia's next Atlanta sessions in April and November 1927.
-The ten numbers included Dicks' autobiographical Song Of The Orphan Boy, which was not issued, a record with two sides of dance tunes without a vocal (enlivened by Dick's "monkey business" in the form of kazoo and jew's harp imitations), and a version of Hesitation Blues backed by Dick's adaptation of the well-known Danville Girl.
-Another blues, All Night Long was backed by the ballad Wilie Moore, which was reissued on the influential 1952 Harry Smith Anthology of American Folk Music, thus introducing Burnett and Rutherford to the new market of the American folk music revival.
+The 10 numbers included Dick's autobiographical "Song of the Orphan Boy", which was not issued, a record with two sides of dance tunes without a vocal (enlivened by Dick's "monkey business" in the form of kazoo and jew's harp imitations), and a version of "Hesitation Blues" backed by Dick's adaptation of the well-known "Danville Girl".
+Another blues song, "All Night Long", was backed by the ballad "Wilie Moore", which was reissued on the influential 1952 Harry Smith Anthology of American Folk Music, thus introducing Burnett and Rutherford to the new market of the American folk-music revival.